-There are various design professionals, consultants or tradespeople you may require the assistance of during your new build or renovation project journey.
+There are various design professionals, building consultants or tradespeople you may require the assistance of during your new build or renovation project journey.
 This can be somewhat confusing and you may not be sure of who you need to consider and where to begin.

 Some people may choose not to use specific professionals with the belief it will save them money.
 The reality is that the absence of these key people often leads to major errors or oversights during the project and ends up costing much more than if the right team had been engaged from the start.
-More importantly, some of these professionals are legally required in order to complete your project.
+More importantly, some of these building consultants are legally required in order to complete your project.

-While you may only require a few from our list, it’s good to be aware of who all of these professionals are and what role they can play within a residential project.
+While you may only require a few from our list, it’s good to be aware of who all of these building consultants are and what role they can play within a residential project.
 These professionals incur fees so It’s also important to consider who you will need prior to determining your budget.

 Below we list from A-Z key people you may need to consider to make up your project's dream team, what they do, why you may require their services and what stage you may need them.